Ellen Price Elder

 She was the recipient of the MTNA Star Award, as well as the Joanne A. Smith Piano Pedagogy Award for class piano teaching (for two consecutive years).
 In 2009, she was selected to receive the HEADWAE Award (Higher Education Appreciation Day/Working for Academic Excellence) established in 1988 by the Mississippi Legislature to honor faculty who have contributed to the promotion of academic excellence at each of the state's public and private institutions.

 She has been featured as soloist with the University of Southern Mississippi Symphony Orchestra and the University of Michigan Philharmonia Orchestra, as winner of the concerto competitions at those institutions.
 She has performed as soloist with the Mississippi Symphony Orchestra, the Mississippi Symphony Chamber Orchestra, the University of Southern Mississippi Symphony Orchestra, and the Hattiesburg City Band.

-Dr. Elder is in demand as an adjudicator and clinician throughout the southeastern United States and beyond.
-She is an active member of the local and state music teacher organizations, and currently serves as Vice-President for Membership and Web Management of the Hattiesburg Music Teachers League (former President 2010-2012) and President-Elect of the Mississippi Music Teachers Association.
+Dr. Elder is in demand as an adjudicator and clinician throughout the United States.
+She is an active member of the local and state music teacher organizations, and currently serves as President of the Mississippi Music Teachers Association and Vice-President for Membership and Web Management of the Hattiesburg Music Teachers League (former President 2010-2012).